UNCOVER THE MYSTERIES

 Upon graduation, you’ll be ready to make important scientific contributions.
 You’ll be armed with the knowledge, hands-on experience and critical-thinking skills needed for success – no matter where your path leads you.

 Molecular biology majors have an exclusive opportunity for summer research through the Polar Research Experience Program in Molecular Biology (PREP-MB).
-Students selected receive a $1,600 stipend and spend four weeks in the summer conducting research with ONU professors.
+Students selected receive a $1,600 stipend and spend five weeks in the summer conducting research with ONU professors.
 PREP-MB prepares students for Research Experiences for Undergraduates (REU) programs and graduate school in molecular biology or biomedical sciences.

 SCIENTISTS IN THE HOUSE

-KYLE STINEHART BS WITH A MAJOR IN MOLECULAR BIOLOGY ’11, BSBA ’11
+DR. KYLE STINEHART BS WITH A MAJOR IN MOLECULAR BIOLOGY ’11, BSBA ’11

 Molecular biology is an excellent field for anyone interested in medicine, research or a career that blends the two.
 So many advances in medicine today stem directly from the field of molecular biology.
 I enjoy the opportunity to work with new people every day.
 The connection that a doctor can make with a patient and his or her family is an incredible privilege.

 Kyle Stinehart majored in molecular biology because he knew it would be an excellent foundation for medical school.
 At ONU, he was an active volunteer who chaired Relay for Life and spent spring breaks building homes for Habitat for Humanity.
-He also was a founding member of Northern Without Borders, an ONU mission group that completes projects in the Dominican Republic.
+He also was a founding member of Northern Without Borders, an ONU medical mission group that completes projects in the Dominican Republic.
 Kyle recently received his MD from the West Virginia University School of Medicine, and he’s embarked on residency training in internal medicine at Ohio State University.
 He wants to carve out a career that blends clinical practice with health administration and public policy.

 OUTCOMES AND COURSES